Successfully investing in Poland

 In your opinion, how will Poland develop?

 The good news for the future of the Polish economy is that managers of large companies are paying more and more attention to the digital competencies of potential employees; here, Poland has a solid technical infrastructure and a large pool of well-educated and talented engineers, IT specialists and technicians.
-The influx of Ukrainian citizens may boost the supply of workers in Poland.
+The influx of Ukrainian citizens may also boost the supply of workers in Poland.

 Contact